3 Best Options To Hire an International Employee Seamlessly

 - Are unable to offer remote work

-- Want to bring in a foreign employee to work on-premise
+- Want to bring in a foreign employee to work on-premise and avoid differing time zones

 - Want to hire a foreign worker seeking relocation

-Hire using an Employer of Record (EOR)
+Hire using an employer of record

 Which companies should use an EOR?